Skip to content

 swift run

-If you prefer to build once and launch the executable yourself:
+To build and run the executable yourself:

 swift build